-Chang, successfully battled depression having lost a dear one, took to art for restoring her perspective with help from neighbors.
-Chang covered the house with chalkboard paint and stenciled the line “Before I die I want to ___________.”
+Chang successfully battled depression, having lost a dear one, and took to art to restore her perspective with help from neighbors.
+Chang covered the house with chalkboard paint and stenciled the line “Before I die, I want to ___________.”
 She left some chalk for passersby to scribble their thoughts.

-The wall was soon filled with interesting responses.
-It almost instantly attracted global attention with images being shared all over the social marketing campaigns.
+Exciting responses filled the wall.
+It instantly attracted global attention, with images shared throughout social marketing campaigns.

-This year, nearly a 1,000 “Before I Die” walls have come up in over 70 countries that include China, Kazakhstan, South Africa, Brazil, and Iraq.
+This year, nearly 1,000 “Before I Die” walls have come up in over 70 countries, including China, Kazakhstan, South Africa, Brazil, and Iraq.
 It tore down the taboo of contemplating death and discussing it on social marketing campaigns.
-It celebrates life and makes us think about all things that truly matter to us.
+It celebrates the life and makes us think about everything that truly matters to us.

 The thumb rule on the internet: “When in doubt, C-A-T.” Cats are there at every nook and corner of the internet.
 They are on the prowl, plotting world domination and everything possible.
-Enthusiasts may argue that the internet’s fabric could be made of cats.
-That’s exactly what went through the minds of GoPro’s marketing team at some brainstorming session.
+Enthusiasts may argue that cats could make up the internet’s fabric.
+That’s precisely what went through the minds of GoPro’s marketing team at some brainstorming session.

-The company harnessed feline charm and some furball cuteness for appealing to the public (could be that most of their target customers were made of cat-ladies).
-But gents or ladies, the campaign was a runaway success.
+The company harnessed feline charm and some furball cuteness to appeal to the public (it could be that cat ladies made up most of their target customers).
+But, gents or ladies, the campaign was a runaway success.
 The company’s consumer-generated video got more hits on Instagram than any other GoPro offering in 2015.
 Was it a victory for GoPro or the cat?
 That we won’t ever know.

 Who likes spoilers?
 Honestly, many of us.
-Burberry’s brilliant branding strategy has been created on a basic human nature—curiosity.
-While most brands work hard not to spill the spoilers over social marketing campaigns, Burberry went the diametrically opposite way and earned big praise for it.
+Burberry’s brilliant branding strategy is on a basic human nature—curiosity.
+While most brands work hard not to spill the spoilers over social marketing campaigns, Burberry went the diametrically opposite way and earned considerable praise.

-The British luxury fashion house went digital and eagerly shared their entire summer and spring line on Snapchat, just a day before London Fashion Week (LFW) kicked off last year.
+The British luxury fashion house went digital and eagerly shared its entire summer and spring line on Snapchat, just a day before London Fashion Week (LFW) kicked off last year.
 What say?
 The company struck gold spoiling their LFW gems.
 It used the hashtag LFW.
-The influential and absolutely unexpected marketing campaign created a lot of buzz among the millennial audience.
+The influential and unexpected marketing campaign created much buzz among the millennial audience.
 Beyond innovators, Burberry became a fashion titan.

 It’s safe to assume that visual imagery and the travel industry go hand in hand.
-Expedia, with more than 400 million active Instagram users, launched a contest on social marketing campaigns and attained much success.
+With more than 400 million active Instagram users, Expedia launched a contest on social marketing campaigns and attained much success.

-Organizing contents on the social marketing campaigns is an effective marketing strategy for generating a huge amount of user-generated content.
-Expedia’s Instagram content offered a trip to Rio de Janeiro using pictures for jacking the interest of Instagram users.
-The travel photos generated a lot of excitement and adventure among users, leading to a score of 999 on the Unmetric platform.
+Organizing content on social marketing campaigns is an effective marketing strategy for generating massive user-generated content.
+Expedia’s Instagram content offered a trip to Rio de Janeiro using pictures to jacking the interest of Instagram users.
+The travel photos caused a lot of excitement and adventure among users, leading to a score of 999 on the Unmetric platform.

-Launched in July 2015, the spunky and creative social recipe publisher Tasty has attracted more than 14 million followers on Facebook, besides millions of hits on videos that the company has posted.
-Isn’t that simply WOW?
-It’s a really influential and badass social marketing campaign example.
+Launched in July 2015, the spunky and creative social recipe publisher Tasty has attracted more than 14 million followers on Facebook, besides millions of hits on videos the company has posted.
+Isn’t that WOW?
+It’s a clear and badass social marketing campaign example.

 Tasty is the brainchild of social marketing campaign champion Buzzfeed.
 Its social media pages have short videos of Buzzfeed related to recipes that are perfect for the attention span of social media hoppers.

 Exploding Kittens is a tabletop game.
-Developed by a team that comprised the likes of game designers Shane Small and Elan Lee and cartoonist Matthew Inman of The Oatmeal, the social marketing campaign blew away all earlier Kickstart records.
+Developed by a team comprising game designers Shane Small and Elan Lee and cartoonist Matthew Inman of The Oatmeal, the social marketing campaign blew away all earlier Kickstart records.

-The campaign was able to fund itself fully, right from day one and is still retains the top spot as the most funded game in the history of the Kickstarter project.
+The campaign was able to fund itself entirely from day one and still retains the top spot as the most-funded game in the history of the Kickstarter project.

-This one we could have never missed out on our list.
-Political campaigns were on fire, all over the social marketing campaigns, in 2015.
-Thanks to the US presidential elections due shortly, the social media geeks, politicians and just about anyone interested in it, have spread their favorite’s campaign like wildfire.
-More than 88 percent of millennials use Twitter, Facebook, and other social marketing campaigns examples as their main source of news and information.
-It would have been too much for the political fraternity to undermine the reach of the social media.
+This one, we could have never missed out on our list.
+All over the social marketing campaigns, political campaigns were on fire in 2015.
+Thanks to the US presidential elections due shortly, the social media geeks, politicians, and just about anyone interested in it have spread their favorite’s campaign like wildfire.
+More than 88 percent of millennials use Twitter, Facebook, and other social marketing campaign examples as their primary source of news and information.
+It would have been too much for the political fraternity to undermine the reach of social media.

 So what does it boil down to?

-While it is true that none can force a social marketing campaigns post to go viral, there are countless creative paths to explore and make your social media posts more persuasive and influential.
-What’s required more than anything else, is the ability to think beyond the obvious.
+While it is true that none can force a social marketing campaign’s post to go viral, there are countless creative paths to explore and make your social media posts more persuasive and influential.
+More than anything else, the ability to think beyond the obvious is required.

 Sounds, sights, and stimuli remind people of products and ideas.
 When NASA landed a rover on Mars, it was an epic moment that involved decades of effort and millions in funding.
-The rover touched the Mars soil and the world cheered.
-Media clamored to cover the story and millions of people hailed NASA.
+The rover touched the Mars soil, and the world cheered.
+The media clamored to cover the story, and millions of people hailed NASA.

-While NASA was obviously excited, another organization raked up some entirely unexpected success.
+While NASA was excited, another organization raked up some entirely unexpected success.
 It was the Mars chocolate company.
-At the time when planet Mars was in the news because of the NASA landing, Mars candy saw a spurt in sales.
+When planet Mars was in the news because of the NASA landing, Mars candy saw a spurt in sales.

-A successful event could trigger success of another company, like in this case.
+A successful event could trigger another company’s success, like in this case.
 Mars chocolate bars are named after the brand’s founder Franklin Mars and not the planet.
 But the attention on planet Mars did something very remarkable.
 It brought the chocolate company to the foreground.

 No campaign can guarantee you five million unique views.
 But most of the time, content shared by people isn’t random.
-Being creative and thinking about what others are not, is often the key to a viral social marketing campaign example.
+Creativity and thinking about what others are not is often the key to a viral social marketing campaign example.